cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 ### The setup

-Data is usually hard to come by, labeled data even more so.
+For most problems, data is hard to come by.
+Labeled data even more so.
 But math equations are cheap: They can be easily generated, and Python gives us their result simply by calling `eval(equation_string)`.
 Starting with simple addition of small, natural numbers, we can easily generate a lot of equations along with their results and train a Seq2Seq model on it.